Family First NZ says that the new National government must clarify to parents whether school fees are compulsory or not.

-“The government needs to clarify this issue – either education is free or it’s not,” says Mr McCoskrie.
+“The government needs to clarify this issue before the start of this school year – either education is free or it’s not,” says Mr McCoskrie.

 Last year the PPTA said that 36 percent of school funding came from sources outside of Government operations grants and these were generally from local sources such as parents.

-“Schools deserve to know where they stand on this issue, and the expectations of parents should be made clear.
-The government must front up on this issue with a clear policy.”
+“Schools deserve to know where they stand on this issue, and the expectations of parents should be made clear.”